dtedt/dtedt.github.io/codex/StartV.md

 #lore

-**START V** is a monumental inoternational treaty which banned several technologies from commercial use, including artificial intelligence and space travel.
+**START V** is a monumental international treaty which banned several technologies from commercial use, including artificial intelligence and space travel.
 Despite being a controversial and widely despised compromise, it is widely agreed to have deterred a third World War.

 ## EARTH IN 2045